Dormant Systems May Pose a Legionella Risk

 Flushing will ensure a good turnover of water and marks the first step in the remedial work required for water distribution systems that have been dormant.
 All water outlets must be flushed, including toilets, instant hot water systems, coffee machines, basins, showers and irrigation hoses.

-“Cooling tower systems are acknowledged as equipment that poses a clear risk where Legionella growth is concerned,” explains Szabo.
+“Cooling tower systems are acknowledged as equipment that poses a clear risk where Legionella growth is concerned,” explains Duncan.
 “It is essential to have a plan in place to deal with isolated positive microbial detections, most of which can be dealt with localised remedial action.
 A full site disinfection may be required in the event of systematic detections.”

 NSW Health has produced extensive guidance on managing risk factors associated with the seasonal operation of cooling water systems including managing shut down periods.
 Refer to Section 5.1.2 of the NSW Guidelines for Legionella Control in Cooling Water Systems at NSW Health.